matheusrezende/codeplot/README.md

 > 🧠 **Plot your features with AI-powered planning and architecture decisions**

-An interactive CLI tool that uses **Gemini 2.5 Pro** to help you plan features and generate Architecture Decision Records (ADRs) for your projects.
+An interactive CLI tool that uses **Google Gemini AI** to help you plan features and generate Architecture Decision Records (ADRs) for your projects.
 Get AI-powered technical guidance, implementation plans, and properly structured ADRs without leaving your terminal.

 ## Features